Skip to main content

 Conventional measurement methods unsuitable:

-• Laboratory analyses: Measurement results often available only after hours
+• Laboratory analyses: measurement results often available only after hours

-• Conductivity measurement: Methanol as an organic solvent is not conductive
+• Conductivity measurement: methanol as an organic solvent is not conductive

-• Density measurement: Installation and calibration very complex
+• Density measurement: installation and calibration very complex

 Our solution for ethanol concentration measurement